ChristosT/colour-surfaces/README.md

 colour-surfaces
 ===============

-Simple Python Scripts to colour surfaces by gaussian or mean curvature.
+Simple Python Scripts to colour surfaces by gaussian  curvature.

 Using nympy and Mayavi